Quantification of Quantum Correlations in Two-Beam Gaussian States Using Photon-Number Measurements

 Also the degree of (one-way) Gaussian steering of beam $ 2 $ by beam $ 1 $ \cite{Cavalcanti2009} is expressed in terms of purities \cite{Kogias2015}:

 We note that two-way steering occurs provided that both $ {G}_{1 \rightarrow 2}$ and $ {G}_{2 \rightarrow 1} $ are nonzero.

-Using purities, even the logarithmic negativity $ E_N $ \cite{Hill1997}, giving the degree of entanglement, is established through its tight lower and upper bounds derived by Adesso et al. \cite{Adesso2004}:
+Using purities, even the logarithmic negativity $ E_N $ \cite{Hill1997}, giving the degree of entanglement revealed, e.g., by the Simon criterion \cite{Simon2000}, is established through its tight lower and upper bounds derived by Adesso \emph{et al.} \cite{Adesso2004}:

-\textit{Application to experimental data.---} We tested the derived formulas on a set of the experimental twin beams with increasing intensity [for mean photon number $ \langle n_1\rangle $ of beam 1, see Fig.~\ref{fig1}(a)] that were obtained by adding the photocounts registered by two single-photon counting modules in the signal (1) and idler (2) beams in subsequent detection windows (for details, see \cite{PerinaJr2021b}).
-We arrived this way at the compound twin beams with mean photon numbers extending over two orders in magnitude (from 0.1 to 10 mean photons per beam).
+\textit{Application to experimental data.---} We tested the derived formulas on a set of the experimental spatiospectrally multimode twin beams (TWBs) \cite{PerinaJr2019} with increasing intensity [for mean photon number $ \langle n_1\rangle $ of beam 1, see Fig.~\ref{fig1}(a)] that were obtained by adding the photocounts registered by two single-photon counting modules positioned in the signal (1) and idler (2) beams in subsequent detection windows (for details, see the Supplemental Material \cite{SM} and \cite{PerinaJr2021b}).
+The TWBs at 710 nm originated in type-I parametric down-conversion in a LiIO$ {}_3 $ nonlinear crystal pumped by the third harmonic of an Nd-YAG laser at 355 nm.
+We arrived this way at the compound multimode TWBs with mean photon numbers extending over 2 orders in magnitude (from 0.1 to 10 mean photons per beam).
 The experimental photocount histograms were reconstructed by the maximum-likelihood approach to obtain the joint photon-number distribution $ p(n_1,n_2) $ and its photon number moments $ \langle n_1^k n_2^l \rangle_{\rm m} = \sum_{n_1,n_2=0}^{\infty} n_1^k n_2^l p(n_1,n_2) $.
 Also entropy $ S $ of the fields was determined along the formula $ S = - \sum_{n_1,n_2=0}^{\infty} p(n_1,n_2) \ln[p(n_1,n_2)] $ and plotted in Fig.~\ref{fig1}(b).
-The intensity moments, that are the normally-ordered photon-number moments, were then derived as linear combinations of photon-number moments using the Stirling numbers of the first kind \cite{PerinaJr2017a}.
+The intensity moments, that are the normally ordered photon-number moments, were then derived as linear combinations of photon-number moments using the Stirling numbers of the first kind \cite{PerinaJr2017a}.

+We note that, when correcting the experimental data for nonunit detection efficiencies $ \eta_1 $ and $ \eta_2 $, the use of any reconstruction method is not required.
+We may simply determine the intensity moments $ \langle W_{1}^k W_{2}^l\rangle_E $ directly from the detected photocount histogram and derive the needed intensity moments as $ \langle W_{1}^k W_{2}^l\rangle = \langle W_{1}^k W_{2}^l\rangle_E / (\eta_1^k\eta_2^l) $.
+On the other hand, reconstruction methods allow us to correct also for other detector parameters like dark-count rates, cross talk, etc. In real experiments, sufficiently large detection efficiencies are needed to arrive at acceptably low errors in the determination of the reconstructed intensity moments.